neha-mane/paint/README.md

 # paint
-This is a paint application which allows the user to create shapes, lines, pencil lines, erase, save, open, zoom, and add stamps along with many other features.
+This is a paint application which allows the user to create shapes, lines, pencil lines, erase, save, open, zoom, and add clip art along with many other features like undo, adding text with different fonts, sizes, etc.
+It can be run by the command python paint.py